fclivaz42/ft_transcendance/srcs/oauth2/README.md

 ## `GET /login`

-Gets the URL to redirect the user to the provider's OAuth authorization server and it's state identifier to use with `DELETE /sessions/:state` endpoint
+Gets the URL to redirect the user to the provider's OAuth authorization server and it's state identifier to use with `GET /sessions/:state` endpoint

 ### HTTP Queries